Major

 Improvement

-To speed up the deletion and reduce the amount of SQL statements to be executed, the objects could be partitioned appropriately (e.g. by branch and type) and combined by a WHERE IN (using chunking).
+To speed up deletion and reduce the number of SQL statements to be executed, the objects could be partitioned appropriately (e.g. by branch and type) and summarized using a WHERE IN (using chunking).

 Test